alda-lang/alda/doc/notes.md

 As an alternative to placing flats and sharps on every note that needs them, you may prefer to set the [key signature](attributes.md#key-signature), which will add the necessary sharps/flats to any note that needs them in order to match the key.
 See below for an example of using a key signature.

 To overwrite the flat/sharp specified by a key signature, you can include an accidental, i.e. `-` or `+` to make the note flat or sharp.
-You can also override the key signature and force a note to be natural with `=`, i.e. `c=` is a C natural regardless of what key you are in.
+You can also override the key signature and force a note to be natural with `_`, i.e. `c_` is a C natural regardless of what key you are in.

 ## Example